 - Making mistakes is part of dancing and it does happens to everyone but those who work to correct them are the ones that will see significant gain and improvement in their dance.
 Follows who ignore their mistakes fall behind as they end up repeating and making those same mistakes over and over again, consequently there is no dance growth, so if you miss a clear lead, ask yourself, "What did I do wrong, or what should I have done to make it work?"
 Ladies who are eager to learn will even tell their leader, "Please do it again!", naturally most leaders will kindly oblige.
 If you miss a complex lead and you are a beginner don't worry about it, the leader needs to tone down his leads.
 If you miss a basic lead or core movement however try to make it a point to learn what you did wrong even asking the leader to lead you again the next time you dance with him as this is how you will improve and grow.
 I have seen some ladies who were new to partner dancing become amazing dancers in a little less than a year only because they took lessons regularly, they also danced once or twice a week with different and stronger leaders and they learned from their mistakes each time they were introduced to a new lead or missed a clear lead.
 Anything is possible and attainable if you have the desire to learn and want to become better.
 Watch, study, practice, dance, and you can learn any new dance style.
 Once a person knows the basics and core movements of any dance, the biggest growth spurt comes from dancing regularly and with a variety of dancers.

 - COMMON MISTAKES BY BEGINNERS (LADIES): One of the most important keys to dancing is for ladies to maintain the hand connection with their leaders at all times, unless of course the leader releases his grip.
 Unfortunately a common mistake with most beginning follows, especially those that don't have enough partner dancing experience is the letting go of the leaders hand connection during the middle of a movement, when this happens the leader is stymied and powerless to continue with his leads, naturally it can be somewhat frustrating when it happens more than several times during a dance.
 CONNECTION TEST: If a lady can maintain the hand connection while doing a hammerlock, two hand barrel roll. and pretzel without letting go of her leader's hand then she has very good connections, if she lets go when being led by others she needs to make more of a conscious effort to maintain the dance connection, this will come in time as the lady develops better recognition skills by taking classes and learning the core movements.
-Another common mistake made by many beginners is that they will quit doing the basic steps and stop dead in their tracks whenever the leader does a move (for example when he does a spin), the golden rule in this situation is as follows, WHENEVER IN DOUBT NEVER FREEZE OR STOP DANCING AND CONTINUE WITH YOUR STEPS.
+Another common mistake made by many beginners is that they will quit doing the basic steps and stop dead in their tracks whenever the leader does a move (for example when he does a spin), the golden rule in this situation is as follows, WHENEVER IN DOUBT AS TO WHAT THE LEADER IS DOING NEVER FREEZE OR STOP DANCING, INSTEAD CONTINUE WITH YOUR BASIC STEPS.
 This is one principle that all beginners can learn from the advanced lady dancers.

 - When to relax and when to firm or add 'tone' your arms?
 A follow's arms must have some tone in it when her leader is spinning her (i.e frisbee spin, spot turns, etc.), leading her into swivels, or the hustle diva walk for example, but for other moves it must be softer and relaxed, for example when the leader is doing a window or hair comb, one hand fold, hammerlock, wrap, basket, straight jacket, sombrero, arm slide, pretzel, and bowtie.
 Arm pressure varies throughout the dance depending on the particular lead, so follows need to recognize when to relax, and when to firm or tone their arms when dancing if they are to execute different leads (i.e. a leader cannot turn a follow if she has noodle or spaghetti arms).
 On the other extreme, If a lady's arm is too stiff her elbows will lock up which makes it difficult for anyone to lead her.
 DANCE TIP: If a leader gives tone to his arm, the lady should always try to match it with tone because a lead is forthcoming that requires tone in her arms for her to be able to execute the move.